 God surely gives us great freedom in this life.
 We are so free that He does not make us come to him and love him.
 He gives each person the will to approach him freely or reject him.
 Accordingly, this scripture tells us to follow our hearts and our eyes, but that comes with a warning.
 Simply because we are free to decide how we act does not mean that we are to abuse that freedom.
 God’s assignment of freedom is not so that we can live recklessly but so that we can learn to live responsibly.
 The proper approach is to learn through him how to rein ourselves in and live free yet controlled and obedient.
 God’s calling is not about restriction and being bound by rules.
 He calls us to a life in which we are free to live in complete liberty from that which naturally binds humankind.

 This life of great freedom that God makes available to us is not without its bounds.
-We are to live it bound to God’s wisdom.
-When we try to be free from that, we simply end up being bound to everything that opposes that wisdom.
-We end up living lives that appear to be free yet are enslaved to the worst kind of bondage.
-It is the bondage that has eternal consequences.
-When we consider living in freedom as intended by God, let us put off mankind’s idea of liberty.
-Let us instead search the scriptures for what God’s brand of freedom looks like.
-Father, give us the wisdom and obedience to live our lives completely free in You within the bounds that You have set for us.
+We are to live it within the bounds of his wisdom.
+When we try to be free from that, we end up bound to everything that opposes the Lord’s wisdom.
+We end up living lives that appear to be free but are enslaved in the worst kind of bondage.
+It is the bondage that has dark eternal consequences.
+When we determine to live in freedom as intended by God, we must put off mankind’s idea of liberty.
+We must instead search the scriptures to learn what God’s brand of freedom looks like.
+Father, give us the wisdom and obedience to live our lives free in You within the bounds that You have set for us.